Do you have a Code of Ethics or a Code of Conduct?

 When faced with ethical dilemmas or debatable situations, what is articulated in the Code of Ethics can help guide decision making.

 Code of Conduct:

-Both a Code of Ethics and a Code of Conduct are similar as they are used in an attempt to encourage specific forms of behaviour by employees.
+Both Codes are similar as they are used in an attempt to encourage specific forms of behavior by employees.
 Ethics guidelines attempt to provide guidance about values and choices to influence decision making.
 Conduct regulations assert that some specific actions are appropriate, others inappropriate.
-In both cases, the organization's desire is to obtain a narrow range of acceptable behaviors from employees.
+In both cases, it's the organization's desire is to obtain a healthy range of acceptable behaviors from employees.

 For The Smaller Business:

-Many smaller businesses can survive without a formal code of ethics or code of conduct; for example if a business has 1-10 employees, generally everyone is talking with each other and interacting with each other every day.
-So communicating appropriate behaviour is much easier.
-However, as smaller businesses grow their employee numbers, ethical hazards and risks can increase, so having these documents can help shape cultural expectations about behaviour, and they also serve as a solid marketing tool for potential business partners or clients.
+Many smaller businesses can survive without a formal Code in either sense.
+For example if a business has 1-10 employees, generally everyone is talking with each other and interacting with each other every day.
+So communicating appropriate behavior is much easier.
+However, as smaller businesses grow their employee numbers, ethical hazards and risks can increase, so having these documents can help shape cultural expectations about behavior, and can also serve as a solid marketing tool for potential business partners or clients.

-Either way, whatever type of Code an organization chooses to employ, it's critical that it is treated consistently in every instance of wrongdoing.
+Either way, it's critical that these documents are treated consistently in every instance of wrongdoing.
 The Code needs to apply to every employee from the ground up, and no matter how small the violation, appropriate discipline needs to take place.
-For example, if your Code stipulates that theft of company property is prohibited, and an employee takes home one pack of post-it-notes from the supply inventory, that's theft, and should be treated as such.
+For example, if your code stipulates that theft of company property is prohibited, and an employee takes home one pack of post-it-notes from the supply inventory, that's theft, and should be treated as such.